xmlunit/xmlunit.net/README.md

-When using Visual Studio the build should automatically refresh the NuGet packages, build the `core` and `constraints` assemblies as well as the unit test projects and run all NUnit tests.
+When using Visual Studio the build should automatically refresh the NuGet packages, build the `core` and `constraints` assemblies as well as the unit test projects.

 When not using Visual Studio you need to run